Watch your goldfish for these signs:

-When a fish has constipation or indigestion there is good news and bad news.
-Good news first, any other fish in the same tank or aquarium is not likely to become ill as well because this sickness is not contagious.
+With constipation in fish, or indigestion, there’s good news and bad news.
+Good news first.
+Any other fish in the same tank or aquarium is not likely to become ill as well because this sickness is not contagious.

 Swim bladder problems and constipation are among the leading causes of death in goldfish.

 A few physical and visual signs that can indicate that your goldfish might have indigestion or constipation are:

-- The tummy or abdomen bulges or looks swollen (this usually occurs when food doesn’t agree with the fish)
+- the tummy or abdomen bulges or looks swollen (this usually occurs when food doesn’t agree with the fish)

-- Goldfish is very inactive
+- fish is very inactive

-- Goldfish is resting at the bottom of the tank
+- goldfish is resting at the bottom of the tank

-Once your goldfish has become a little ball of energy again, feed him live or freeze-dried foods for 1 week.
+3. Once your goldfish has become a little ball of energy again, feed him live or freeze-dried foods for 1 week.

-Since constipation and indigestion can be a reoccurring problem its best to keep watch to see if it happens again.
+Since constipation and indigestion can be a recurring problem it’s best to keep watch to see if it happens again.